Turkey: Aleppo evacuation nearly complete

 Regime on verge of retaking Aleppo

-Osama Abo Zaid, a spokesman for the Free Syrian Army, a rebel alliance backed by Turkey, said he expected the evacuation to conclude Tuesday and claimed that a convoy of about 100 buses was due to leave the city, in addition to some 400 private cars.
+Osama Abo Zaid, a spokesman for the Free Syrian Army, a rebel alliance backed by Turkey, said he expected the evacuation to conclude Tuesday, with a convoy of about 100 buses due to leave the city in addition to at least 300 private cars.

 "A few civilians are afraid to leave Aleppo and stay in tents in the cold and decided to stay in their houses," Zaid said.
-He claimed that some stealing and intimidation was taking place during the evacuation.
+He said some stealing and intimidation was taking place during the evacuation.

-The Syrian regime is on the verge of retaking Aleppo from rebel groups who have controlled parts of the city since 2012.
-The government has made significant territorial gains after its forces, backed by airstrikes, entered rebel-held areas in late November
+He added, "The forced evacuation in Aleppo will end today, and still there will be around 1,300 people to be evacuated from Kafraya and Fuaa simultaneous with evacuating 1,500 people from Madaya and Zabadani, per the agreement, as 2,700 people have been evacuated from Kafraya and Fuaa so far."

 Turkey and Russia helped broker the ceasefire deal that made the recent evacuations possible.
-On Tuesday, Foreign Minister Cavusoglu met with his Russian counterpart Sergei Lavrov and Iranian Foreign Minister Mohammad Javad Zarif in Moscow to discuss the Syrian conflict.
+On Tuesday, Cavusoglu, the Turkish foreign minister, met with Russia's Lavrov and Iranian Foreign Minister Mohammad Javad Zarif in Moscow to discuss the Syrian conflict.

+The joint efforts have been successful in facilitating the evacuation of civilians from Aleppo and the departure of militants, Zarif said Tuesday.

+"We, you and Turkey have been able in the past five days to help evacuate innocent civilians from Aleppo as well as (facilitate) the terrorist groups to leave the city," Zarif told Lavrov ahead of the trilateral talks.

+The three countries' defense ministers met in the Russian capital as well, announcing the Moscow Declaration, which the Russian Defense Ministry called an "extremely important document" that will "promote the settlement of the Syrian crisis."

+"We will be able to act as the guarantors of further settlement and implementation of the Syria ceasefire agreement," Russian Defense Minister Sergey Shoigu said during the meeting with his Iranian counterpart.

-The meeting comes on the heels of the assassination of Russia ambassador Andrey Karlov in the Turkish capital of Ankara on Monday night.
+The meetings came on the heels of Monday night's assassination of Russian ambassador Andrey Karlov in the Turkish capital of Ankara.

 Russia: No military solution in Syria